MEATYY78/MEATYY78/README.md

 ![c216eb0d](https://github.com/user-attachments/assets/470218a1-f8f3-48c7-92a3-61d6ee5322d1) BASIC ||

-• Hello I am MEATY and you have no need to introduce yourself!
+• Hello I am MEATY and you have no need to introduce yourself.
 (Get the reference please)

 • C+H & Whisper 2 interact!

-• Inspo is okay but of course DO NOT!! copy or get HEAVILY inspo from any of my skin!
+• Inspo is okay and you don't need to get permission for it but DO NOT!! copy or get HEAVILY inspo from any of my skin!

 • From non-English country, might be bad at english sometimes!